-Specific questions we will address in this paper are as follows.
-First, we would like to know whether the price distribution is close to a normal distribution, as is often assumed in empirical studies on house price indexes, or whether it has fatter tails than a Gaussian distribution.
+Given these considerations, the present paper addresses the following empirical questions.
+First, we examine whether the price distribution is close to a normal distribution, as is often assumed in empirical studies on house price indexes, or whether it has fatter tails than a Gaussian distribution.
 Second, we are interested in how the shape of the price distribution is affected by house attributes, including the size and location of a house.
-Third, we would like to know how the shape of the distribution changes over time, especially during the housing bubble Japan experienced in the late 1980s and its burst in the early 1990s.
+Third, we would like to know how the shape of the distribution changes over time.
+In order to examine these three questions, we focus on the housing bubble Japan experienced in the late 1980s and its burst in the early 1990s.

 Recent studies on the cross-sectional distribution of house prices include Gyourko et al. (2006), McMillen (2008), Van Nieuwerburgh and Weill (2010), and Maattanen and Tervio (2010).
 The main interest of Gyourko et al. (2006), Van Nieuwerburgh and Weill (2010), and Maattanen and Tervio (2010) is the relationship between the house price distribution and the income distribution.
 For example, Maattanen and Tervio (2010) ask whether the recent increases in income inequality in the United States have had any impact on the distribution of house prices.
 On the other hand, McMillen (2008) focuses on the change in the house price distribution over time and asks whether the change in the price distribution comes from a change in the distribution of house characteristics such as size, location, age, and so on, or from a change in the implicit prices associated with those characteristics.
 The focus of our paper is closely related to the issues discussed in these papers, but differs from them in some important respects.
 First, this paper is the first attempt to specify the shape of the house price distribution, paying particular attention to the tail part of the distribution.
 Second, this paper examines the effect of a housing bubble on the cross-sectional price distribution.
-While steep rises of the mean of house prices in various countries in recent decades has received a lot of attention in the literature, the change in the shape of the cross-sectional price distribution has received much less attention.
-In this paper we seek to fill this gap.
+While steep increases in the mean of house prices in various countries in recent decades have received a lot of attention in the literature, the change in the shape of the cross-sectional price distribution has received much less attention.
+In this paper, we seek to fill this gap.

 Our main findings are as follows.
-First, the cross-sectional distribution of house prices has a fat upper tail and the tail part is close to that of a power law distribution.
-This is confirmed by the goodness-of-fit test recently proposed by Malevergne et al. (2009).
+First, the cross-sectional distribution of house prices has a fat upper tail and the tail part is close to a power-law distribution.
+This is confirmed by the goodness-of-fit test recently proposed by Malevergne et al. (2011).
 On the other hand, the cross-sectional distribution of house sizes, as measured by the floor space, has an upper tail that is less fat than that of the price distribution and is close to an exponential distribution.
 These two findings suggest a particular functional form of hedonic regression to identify the size effect.
-We construct a size-adjusted price by subtracting the house size (multiplied by a positive coefficient) from the log price and find that the size-adjusted price follows a lognormal distribution for most of the sample period.
-An important exception is the period of the housing bubble and its collapse in 1987-1995, during which the price distribution in each year has a power law tail even after controlling for the size effect.
+We construct size-adjusted prices by subtracting the house size (multiplied by a positive coefficient) from the log price and find that the size-adjusted price follows a lognormal distribution for most of the observation period.
+An important exception is the period of the housing bubble and its collapse in 1987-1995, during which the price distribution in each year has a power-law tail even after controlling for the size effect.